Loading...

 Pair with Protein

-Consume whole wheat bread with a source of protein, such as eggs, cheese, or chicken.
-This can help slow down sugar absorption.
+Combine whole wheat bread with a source of protein such as eggs, chicken, or tofu.
+Proteins help slow down the digestion and absorption of carbohydrates, resulting in a more gradual rise in blood sugar.

 Add Healthy Fats